 - Sudden increase in redness, warmth, or even a bluish skin discoloration in leg.

-2. Wash your leg everyday.
-It is very important to keep the leg clean.
-This prevents skin problems and bacteria from growing.
+2. Wash your leg and incision everyday.
+It is very important to keep the leg

 - Do not soak the leg.

 - Use warm water.

 - Use mild soaps without fragrance (Example: Dial® soap).

 3. Apply a telfa to the incision and secure with paper tape.

 4. Wear ace wraps or a shrinker sock at all times.
 If you are using ace wraps, rewrap every 2-4 hours while awake, to compress the stump.
 Make sure there are no creases.
 Wear a leg protector (rigid removable dressing) as instructed by your physical therapist.

 - This will help to reduce swelling to speed up healing and to shape the stump in preparation for a prosthesis.

 Your doctor would like you to keep doing your exercises the way you learned in Physical and Occupational Therapy.
 You may notice that you tire quickly as you do more.
 This is normal.
 It should lessen as you get your strength and energy back.
 Take rest periods as needed but be as active as you can be to maintain your strength.
 Activity and exercise are important in preparing for you prosthesis and keeping muscle.